 3. – Have An Amazing Art Portfolio

 If you do not want to be on social media, it is also essential to have an amazing portfolio.
-Today a lot of these portfolios are online.
-There are programs such as Behance, Adobe Portfiolos where you can put up your art portfolio
+Today, a lot of these portfolios are online.
+There are programs such as Behance Adobe Portfiolos where you can put up your art portfolio.

 A lot of the websites offer great ways to be able to put your portfolios online, such as Wix, Weebly, or Squarespace.
-Also, companies as Foiliolink or Fotomat have great portfolio-building websites.
+Also, companies such as Foiliolink or Fotomat have great portfolio-building websites.

 4 – Sell Your Art In An Art Gallery